 - The Minister’s certification that an appropriate appointment process has been followed:

-- in terms of the State Services Commission or the Treasury guideline selecting the proposed appointee
+- in terms of the Public Services Commission or the Treasury guideline selecting the proposed appointee

 - and why this process was appropriate.